The Securities Litigation Review: Malaysia

-Criminal actions are pursued when the breach of securities laws significantly affects the market and where the alleged wrongdoer exhibited a significant degree of deliberateness or gross misconduct.4 Civil actions are pursued mainly to deprive the wrongdoers of illegally earned gains and to compensate investors.5 In certain circumstances, the SC initiates civil actions to obtain civil injunctions to prevent the dissipation of public listed companies' assets resulting from market misconduct.6 Administrative sanctions are imposed for breaches that require immediate action and remedy.7 This includes the revocation and suspension of capital markets licence, reprimands and imposition of fines.
+Criminal actions are pursued when the breach of securities laws significantly affects the market and where the alleged wrongdoer exhibited a significant degree of deliberateness or gross misconduct.4 Civil actions are pursued mainly to deprive the wrongdoers from illegally earned gains and compensate investors.5 In certain circumstances, the SC initiates civil actions to obtain civil injunctions to prevent the dissipation of public listed companies' assets resulting from market misconduct.6 Administrative sanctions are imposed for breaches that require immediate action and remedy.7 This includes the revocation and suspension of capital markets licence, reprimands and imposition of fines.

 Bursa Securities may take enforcement action against a listed company and its directors and key officers, and an adviser for breach of the Listing Requirements.
 Bursa Securities may also take enforcement against a broker or other registered persons for breach of the Business Rules.

 Before the SC takes any enforcement action, it will carry out an investigation into the relevant act or omission that is contrary to the provisions under the securities laws.
 The investigation process generally involves gathering of documentary and oral evidence, including interviewing witnesses.
 The SC has wide investigative powers under the SCMA.
-For example, under Section 128 of the SCMA, the SC may search any person whom it has reason to believe has on his or her any object, article, material, thing, property, book, minute book, account, register or other document, including travel or other document, necessary, in the SC's opinion, for the purpose of investigating any offence under any securities law.
+For example, under Section 128 of the SCMA, the SC may search any person whom it has reason to believe has on his or her any object, article, material, thing, property, book, minute book, account, register or other document including travel or other document necessary, in the SC's opinion, for the purpose of investigating any offence under any securities law.
 The SC may also require the surrender of any travel documents of the alleged wrongdoer pursuant to Section 132 of the SCMA.

 Failure to cooperate with or obstructing an investigation officer of the SC in carrying out an investigation of a securities offence is a criminal offence.8